 Say no to White Initially: Shooting food items on white surfaces or even shooting white food items isn’t a good idea if you are just kicking off.
 As a newbie, you will muddle things and your images will come out looking grey.
 You have to notch up deep and holistic knowledge about the light effects in your final outcome from different distances and heights and then you work with white surfaces and items.

-We have already discussed the importance of sidelighting and backlighting to bring perfection in your food photography lighting impact.
-Let’s discuss the usage of these two crucial components that are pivotal for professional food photography lighting setup.
+We have already discussed the importance of sidelighting and backlighting to bring perfection to your food photography lighting impact.
+Let’s discuss the usage of these two crucial components that are pivotal for a professional food photography lighting setup.

 Next, place a reflector or bounce card opposite to the light.
 Move it closer or farther away depending on the number of shadows you need on the side of your food.
 Shadows, however, are necessary even for white or airy scenes.

 When it comes to the backlight, it’s placed just at the back of the food whether upright or in an angled position.
 It helps to portray food photos fetchingly bringing out a gleaming look and texture.
 It also supplements sheen and highlights the liquid properties of food.
 But it’s also a tricky component to work with as it can cause serious issues with the contrast if not handled deftly.
 High contrast at the back of the photo will showcase a blown-out scene with a loss of detail.
 Low contrast, on the contrary, can produce a washed-out photo.
 These incidents happen with the radiation of the exorbitant amounts of light.